GoogleChromeLabs/chromeos_smart_card_connector/docs/index-developer.md

   Currently, there's only the CCID Free Software Driver supported.
-We might want to extend this in the future, by exposing a new API that would allow separate Chrome OS extensions/apps to implement drivers for other devices.
+We might want to extend this in the future, by exposing a new API that would allow separate ChromeOS extensions/apps to implement drivers for other devices.

 ## Maintenance tasks